In the discussion to follow, keep in mind that

 $$

-which is the impedance of a series circuit with a resistor of 1.92 Ω and
+which is the impedance of a series circuit with a resistor of $1.92 Ω$ and

-an inductive reactance of 1.44 Ω, as shown in Fig. 2(b).
+an inductive reactance of $1.44 Ω$, as shown in

-The current I will be the same in each circuit of Fig. 1 or Fig. 2 if the same input voltage E is applied.
-For a parallel circuit of one resistive element and one reactive element, the series circuit with the
+[Fig. 2] if the same input voltage E is applied.
+For a parallel circuit of one resistive element and one reactive element, the series circuit with the same input impedance will always be composed of one resistive and one reactive element.

-one reactive element.
-The impedance of each element of the series circuit will be different from that of the parallel circuit, but the reactive elements will always be of the same type; that is, an R-L circuit and an
+The impedance of each element of the series circuit will be different from that of the parallel circuit, but the reactive elements will always be of the same type; that is, an RL circuit and an RC parallel circuit will have an equivalent

-respectively.
+RC series circuit, respectively.
 The same is true when converting from a series to a parallel circuit.
 In the discussion to follow, keep in mind that

 the term equivalent refers only to the fact that for the same applied